Aeneas Williams: College career

 Williams was not offered a scholarship when he graduated high school.
 He attended Southern University, the same school his brother Achilles attended, planning to simply get his accounting degree.
 "Our parents always expected that we would go to college and get our degree," he explained. "(Playing football) never crossed by mind, I was preparing for the rest of my life."

 At Southern, he concentrated on his academics, not playing football until his junior year.
 Eventually, after being encouraged by his old high school teammate Maurice Hurst, he decided to join the team as a walk-on.
 He started out playing mostly on special teams, but made the starting lineup in the 5th game.
 Williams kept his involvement with the football team a secret from his family until he made the travel squad for the 2nd game of the season.
 In the following season, Williams was named to the All-Southwestern Athletic Conference team after leading the conference with seven interceptions.
 In 1990, Williams stayed on the team as a graduate student and fifth year senior in order to improve his draft status.
-He made the ALL SAC team again and tied the Division I-AA, (now known as the NCAA Football Championship Subdivision) record for most interceptions with eleven.
+He made the All-SWAC team again and tied the Division I-AA record for most interceptions with eleven.

 Williams finished his college career with 20 interceptions and 28 pass deflections.